 In 2002 the Bush Administration began informal talks with the governments of Poland and the Czech Republic over the possibility of establishing missile defense facilities on their territory.
-Discussion of a more concrete plan - placing radar in the Czech Republic and interceptor launchers in Poland - was reported in the summer of 2006.
+Discussion of a more concrete plan-placing radar in the Czech Republic and interceptor launchers in Poland-was reported in the summer of 2006.
 The issue was increasingly debated in both countries.
 In January 2007, the U.S. government requested that formal negotiations begin.
-If agreements are struck, and if the Polish and Czech parliaments approve the projects, construction on the sites could begin relatively soon, according to MDA officials.
+Agreements have been struck with both countries, and both the Polish and Czech parliaments must now ratify the accords.
 The two governments have grappled with several issues as the debate has evolved.